 A key part of the Standard is a suite of sector-specific eligibility Criteria.
-Each sector-specific Criteria sets climate change benchmarks for that sector that are used to screen assets and capital projects, and increasingly entities, so that only those that have climate integrity, either through their contribution to climate mitigation, and/or to adaptation and resilience to climate change, will be certified.
+Each sector-specific Criteria sets climate change benchmarks for that sector that are used to screen debt instruments, assets and/ or entities, so that only those that have climate integrity, either through their contribution to climate mitigation, and/or to adaptation and resilience to climate change, will be certified.